libKriging/libKriging/CONTRIBUTING.md

 * [Commit Message Format](#commit-message-format)
 * [Pull request procedure](#pull-request-procedure)

+If you are not used to using GitHub, see [GitHub Flow guide](docs/GitHubFlow.md).

 # Commit Message Format
 (inspired from git commit message from angular style and git-commit-message-convention repository)